 Includes images from 2014 to show the road system (and shopping centre beyond) for which the heart of the community was flushed away.

 The demolition about1973 of Blaydon, a town north east of England – Frank Gillings on YouTube.

 To see images of the historic Chain Bridge and building of the 1960s bridge which replaced it, you may like to see the Scotswood Bridge page on this site.

 In 1990, Queen Elizabeth II came to officially open the A1 bridge across the Tyne between Blaydon and the West End of Newcastle.

-You might like to see our page of old images of Winlaton
+You might also like to see the page of old images of Winlaton